kapouer/modules/resolve/README.md

 }
 ```

+see @webmodules/bundle for a more complete example.

-* resolver.resolve(path, accepts)
+* resolver.resolve(path, type)
   returns a {path, url, redir} object.
   The path is a file system path.
-  accepts can be "js", "css"...
+  The type is "js" or "css".
   If it is "css", package.json "style" field is privileged.
   If redir is true, one can use url to redirect a client to the correct url.